vgaraujov/vgaraujov.github.io/_posts/2020-09-14-blog-1-recsys-moba.md

 | F1@6   |  0.37  |  0.47 | 0.56 | 0.58 | **0.60** |
 | MAP@6  |  0.64  |  0.71 | 0.78 | 0.79 | **0.81** |

+We also performed an ablation analysis showing that the number of attention heads is more important than the number of layers for this application.
+In addition, it is shown that including enemy and role information (context information) contributes to better performance in the recommendations.

 ### Attention as Explanation

+Transformer attention weights commonly show what the model focused on to make a prediction.
+In the case of this recommendation system, we postulate that these values ​​could be used as an explanation of the recommendation for the user.

 <p align="center">
     <img src="/images/recsys-moba/attention_matrix.png" width="750">